Rlyhardname/Desktop-App-Employee-Collaboration-Ranking-System/README.md

 we end up with a dataset with all they matches with all the pairs and the dates per project.
 Then we run a sort of the dataset by days worked together fill the data to our table to visualize in descending order.

 ## DEMO: (In the next few days)

+## INSTRUCTIONS:

+Go to GUI.CLASS and on the first lines of the constructor are the DB configurations.
+Change DB_Username and DB_password placeholder with the actual username and password of the database.
+Same for the Entry point console version(Which can just be used for seeding but the GUI does the same).

+## Known Issues:

+1. If CRUD select_by_id might throw 2 popups instead of one if employee doesn't exists and he doesn't have any records also..